NoisySounds/.github/profile/README.md

 # NoisySounds

-We build developer tooling for Web3 and StarkNet builders.
+We build developer tooling for Web3 builders.

 ## Projects

 ### [ScavTools](https://github.com/NoisySounds/ScavTools)

-A developer utilities platform that bundles the tools you reach for every day — JSON formatting, JWT decoding, hash generation, regex testing, StarkNet address shortening, on-chain data reading, and more — into a single dashboard with auth and access logging.
+A developer utilities platform that bundles the tools you reach for every day — JSON formatting, JWT decoding, hash generation, regex testing, address shortening, on-chain data reading, and more — into a single dashboard with auth and access logging.

-**Stack:** Next.js + Tailwind (frontend) · NestJS + Prisma (backend) · StarkNet (contracts)
+**Stack:** Next.js + Tailwind (frontend) · NestJS + Prisma (backend) · (contracts)

 ## Tech we work with

-TypeScript · Next.js · NestJS · StarkNet · Prisma
+TypeScript · Next.js · NestJS · Stellar · Prisma

 ---